StackStorm-Exchange/stackstorm-paloalto/README.md

     api_password: admin
 ```

 You can configure serveral devices (both Firewalls and Panoramas) all under the `firewall` config section.
-The `default` device will be used whenver the `firewall` parameter is not passed in various actions.
+The `default` device will be used whenever the `firewall` parameter is not passed in various actions.
 You may also use an api key instead of username/password for device authentication using the `api_key` parameter in the config of each device.

 In order to obtain *Palo Alto API key*, run the command below.
 Replace `firewall` with the IP address of firewall, and provide the appropriate username and password: